OPA-90 Salvage & Marine Firefighting

 - Remote Assessment and Consultation Exercises (RACE)

-All vessels transiting U.S. waters are required to complete this exercise annually.
+All VRP/NTVRP planholders with vessels transiting U.S. waters are required to instruct one vessel per plan number to complete this exercise once every three years.
 The exercise should include a scenario involving marine firefighting every three years.
 Additionally, according the 2016 NPREP FAQ released on August 15th, U.S. Coast Guard will allow the exercise to be conducted outside of U.S. waters.
 You may also download our RACE forms here: Client Login

 - Shore-based Salvage and Marine Firefighting Table Top Exercise (TTX)